AmalAljabri/Wrangle-and-Analyze-Data/README.md

 # Data Wrangling
 Data wrangling, which consists of:
-- Gathering data
+- Gathering Data
 The data used was gathered from three different sources:
 1. Enhanced Twitter Archive dataset was a file on hand.
 The file was stored in the CSV file.
 2. Image Predictions File dataset was retrieved from Udacity’s servers through the Requests library.
 The file was stored in the TSV file.
 3. Data via the Twitter API dataset was retrieved from Tweeter’s API call, using the Tweepy library.
 Retrieved data was stored in JSON format.

-- Assessing data
+- Assessing Data
 After gathering each of the above pieces of data, I assessed them visually and programmatically for quality and tidiness issues.
 1. Tidiness Issues<br/>